-Gasoline is called Petrol here but whatever you call it is is expensive, up to twice what it costs in the USA.
-It does pay to shop around.
+Gasoline is called Petrol here but whatever you call it is is expensive – but it does pay to shop around.

 Petrol stations are required to display their price per litre very prominently so it is easy to compare stations in a locality.
 Prices can vary by as much as 10c per litre, a difference of about €4.50 to fill an average car.

 Even a difference of a couple of cent per litre is better in your pocket than someone else’s.